jiazhihao/TASO/README.md

 ### Build DNN Architectures from Scratch

-The following example shows how to build and optimize a DNN model suing the TASO python inferface.
+The following code snippet shows how to build the left-most DNN graph depicted in the figure.
+TASO automatically performs a series of non-trivial transformations, and eventually discovers the right-most DNN graph, which is 1.3x faster on a V100 GPU.
 More example DNN architectures are available in the `examples` subfolder.

 <div align="center">
   <img src="https://github.com/jiazhihao/TASO/blob/master/figures/graph_subst.png">